+Renting a place to live gives you the freedom to move when you want, with none of the responsibilities of homeownership.
+But at some point, most people yearn for their own home.
 Buying a house is a good way to start building financial security.
 As you pay down the mortgage, you build up home equity, which is a valuable financial resource.

 Golden says many renters are ready to buy a home once they are financially stable.
 Many are motivated by the pride of ownership and wanting more control over their dwelling place.

-2. Your credit score has improved.
+2. Your credit score is solid

-One sign that you’re ready to buy a home is having a healthier credit score, says Bruce McClary, vice president of communications for the National Foundation for Credit Counseling in Washington, D.C.
+Some renters can’t make the leap to homeownership because they can’t qualify for a mortgage.
+Low credit scores are a common reason why.
+A history of late payments or too much debt will hurt your score.
+One sign that you’re ready to buy a home is having a healthier credit score, says Bruce McClary, senior vice president of communications for the National Foundation for Credit Counseling in Washington, D.C.

-Although borrowers with a credit score as low as 500 can qualify for some home loans, they will be required to make bigger down payments and pay higher mortgage rates.
+Although borrowers with a credit score as low as 500 can qualify for some home loans, they will be required to make bigger down payments and pay higher rates.
 A good credit score gets you better interest rates and loan terms.

 “Establishing a credit history or recovering from a credit setback can take time, but the goal of homeownership is still realistic under those circumstances,” McClary says.
 “Receiving help from a nonprofit housing counseling agency that also offers credit counseling programs can make a big difference for anyone struggling with those barriers to homeownership.”